julioselva/poker-legends/README.md

 - NodeJS
 - NestJS
 - TypeScript
-- RxJS: used on game action strategy evaluation to improve readability of the code and possibly adding virtual parallelism if blocking operations were added
+- RxJS: used on game action strategy evaluation to improve the readability of the code and possibly add virtual parallelism if blocking operations were added
-- Algebraic data types (ADTs): considering that a deck is a Cartesian product, then with the use of ADTs it is possible to add more type safety
+- Algebraic data types (ADTs): considering that a deck is a Cartesian product, then with the use of ADTs, it is possible to add more type safety

 ## Roadmap
-The game engine is working perfectly, but still has a lot of work [TODO](./TODO.md).
+The game engine works perfectly but still needs much work [TODO](./TODO.md).

 ## Make